Supplements for Athletes

 Beetroot

-Beetroot is one of the best dietary sources of the compounds nitrate and nitrite, which are metabolized by the body into nitric oxide.
+Beetroot is one of the best dietary sources of nitrate and nitrite, which are metabolized by the body into nitric oxide.
 Nitric oxide signals the blood vessels to relax, thus enhancing blood flow.
 Far from simply enhancing blood flow, though, nitric oxide also appears to have positive effects on exercise performance.
-One way in which this happens is by reducing the cost of physical exercise on muscles, making what oxygen is present be used more efficiently, delaying onset of fatigue.26 In human studies, beetroot (usually taken as juice) increased the total power output and time trial performance in cyclists, improved perceived exertion and running speed in recreationally fit adults, improved total repetition time in rowers, and increased breath-holding time in divers.27 28 Nitrate and nitrite derived from beetroot appear to be most beneficial for high-intensity, constant work-rate exercise.22 To enhance exercise performance, beetroot can be taken daily or acutely 1-3 hours before exercise.
-Beetroot is of course available fresh, but is also available in juice form and in powdered supplements for greater convenience.
+One way in which this happens is by reducing the cost of physical exercise on muscles, making what oxygen is present be used more efficiently, delaying onset of fatigue.26 In human studies, beetroot (usually taken as juice) increased the total power output and time trial performance in cyclists, improved perceived exertion and running speed in recreationally fit adults, improved total repetition time in rowers, and increased breath-holding time in divers.27 28 Nitrate and nitrite derived from beetroot appear to be most beneficial for high-intensity, constant work-rate exercise.27 To enhance exercise performance, beetroot can be taken daily or acutely 1-3 hours before exercise.
+Beetroot is, of course, available fresh, but it is also available in juice form and in powdered supplements for greater convenience.

 Beta-Alanine

 During high-intensity exercise, acid is produced as a byproduct of the process of making the energy necessary for muscle contractions.
 Although the acidity is associated with muscle building hormone stimulation, the burn of high acid levels can force you to stop your workout prematurely.
-Beta-alanine supports the body’s acid buffering capacity and helps us to better tolerate performance-related acidity in the blood, thus improving power and strength, and delaying fatigue during high-intensity workouts.29 30
+Beta-alanine supports the body’s acid buffering capacity and helps us better tolerate performance-related acidity in the blood, thus improving power and strength, and delaying fatigue during high-intensity workouts.29 30

 Supplements to Support Recovery